moldyn/HP35/PCA/README.md

 # this will download and compile all needed files
 bash perform_pca -c 1
 ```
-This creates the directory `create_pca_nagel23` with the two projections including all intermediate steps.
+This creates the directory `create_pca_nagel23` with the two PCs projections, including all intermediate steps.